MedAITech/SEI/README.md

 ## Environment

-The code was tested with the following key packages:
+The code was run with the following key packages:

 ```text
 torch == 2.0.0